-'Advanced Measurement Approach' Under CRD IV, operational risk charges can be calculated by using one of three methods (or approaches) that increase in sophistication and risk sensitivity: (i) the Basic Indicator Approach; (ii) the Standardised Approach; and (iii) Advanced Measurement Approach (AMA).
-Under AMA the banks are allowed to develop their own empirical model to quantify required capital for operational risk.
+'Advanced Measurement Approach' Under CRD IV, operational risk charges can be calculated by using one of three methods (or approaches) that increase in sophistication and risk sensitivity: (i) the Basic Indicator Approach; (ii) the Standardised Approach; and (iii) the Advanced Measurement Approach (AMA).
+Under the AMA the banks are allowed to develop their own empirical model to quantify required capital for operational risk.
 Banks can only use this approach subject to approval from their local regulators.

-'Africa Banking' The previously reported Africa Retail and Business Banking combined with other businesses across Africa previously reported within Barclaycard, the Investment Bank, Corporate Banking and Wealth Management.
-The Africa head office function is also included in Africa Banking.
-This combined Africa Banking business is managed under three primary businesses: Retail and Business Banking; Wealth, Investment Management and Insurance; and Corporate and Investment Banking.
-The resulting African business comprises the Barclays Africa Group Limited (BAGL) listed entity, together with Barclays Egypt and Zimbabwe businesses.
+'Africa Banking' The previously reported Africa Retail and Business Banking combined with other businesses across Africa (excluding the Egypt and Zimbabwe businesses transferred to Barclays Non-Core).
+The Africa head office function is also included in Barclays Africa.
+This combined Barclays Africa business is managed under three primary businesses: Retail and Business Banking; Wealth, Investment Management and Insurance; and Corporate and Investment Banking.
+The resulting Barclays Africa business comprises the Barclays Africa Group Limited (BAGL) listed entity.